Charles H. Lundquist College of Business

 - Undergraduate academic performance: minimum overall grade point average (GPA) of 3.00; for the MActg, minimum accounting GPA of 3.00

-- Two written recommendations from people who have worked closely with the applicant and can comment on his or her ability, accomplishments, and management potential
+- One (MS in finance) to two (MBA and MActg) written recommendations from people who have worked closely with the applicant and can comment on his or her ability, accomplishments, and potential

 - Work experience or demonstrated leadership ability